Stadium High School Bowl

-Registration entry fee is $45, $35 for those with a military ID (including spouses), and $15 for anyone 8-17 years old.
+Registration entry fee is $50, $40 for those with a military ID & first responders, and $25 for anyone 8-17 years old.

-There is no online registration fee.
+Registration is online only and there is no online registration fee.
 Entry fees are non-refundable.

 There are 814 stairs up and 814 stairs down (total 1,628 steps / total 3,256 steps for the 2 lap option).
 The steps range from about 6 inches to 11 inches high.